Rootly vs SecureTrace AI

 - Does it have a free plan?

-- Yes, Rootly has a free plan with limited features.
+- Yes, Rootly provides a free plan suitable for individuals and small teams.

 - What integrations does it support?